Get a FREE* legal consultation (717) 275-9770

 Mental illness is a widespread issue, impacting 43.8 million American adults in any given year.
 If you’re going through divorce or a custody dispute with someone who has a mental illness—or if you are wondering if your mental illness will affect your family law issues—find out how the court views mental illness.

-For more specific help regarding your family law case, contact the child custody lawyers at Czekaj Law, LLC.
+For more specific help regarding your family law case, contact the Pennsylvania child custody attorneys at Czekaj Law, LLC.
 You can call us at (717) 275-9770 title or use our online contact form.

 How Mental Illness Can Impact Parenting